How to Replace a Broken Slate Roof Tile

 Very few types of roofing materials can match the natural beauty and longevity of a natural slate roof.
-A natural slate roof can last in excess of 100 years making it one of the most durable types of roof systems you can purchase and install on your home or building.
-In order to get the maximum life out of your slate roof system, it must be maintained and repaired.
+A natural slate roof can last more than a century, making it one of the most durable types of roof systems you can purchase and install on your home.
+In order to get the maximum life out of your slate roof, it must be regularly maintained and any issues must be quickly repaired.
 You will get the most service life out of your roof system if you inspect and repair it on a regular basis.

-In order to complete an effective repair to your slate roof system, you must safely gain access to the area of the roof system where the repair needs to be made.
-Slate roofs present safety obstacles that must be addressed in order to safely complete repairs.
+In order to complete an effective repair to your slate roof system, you must safely gain access to the area of the roof where the repair needs to be made.
+Slate roofs present safety obstacles that must be addressed in order to complete repairs safely.

-The first thing to remember is that slate is a natural product and moss will grow on the surface of the slate.
-In addition, it will become slippery under rain or snow conditions.
-Take precautions by clearing any type of growth from the surface of the slate as well as removing snow or ice from the surface of the slates before attempting to walk on them.
-It is not recommended to walk on the surface of the slate when it is wet from rain or snow.
+The first thing to remember is that slate is a natural product.
+This means moss will grow on the surface of the slate.
+Slate will become slippery under inclement weather conditions, such as rain or snow.
+Take precautions by clearing any growth from the surface of the slate as well as removing snow or ice from the surface of the slates before attempting to walk on them.
+Always remember it's not safe to walk on the slate when it's wet.

 The second thing to understand is that slate does not support foot traffic very well.
 It is best to avoid stepping directly on the slate when possible.
-This can best be accomplished by using a chicken ladder or other type of equipment that will support your weight while making the repair.
-Risks associated with stepping on the slate include additional damage to the roof as well as slips and falls as a result of slate slipping out from under the feet of the individual.
+This can best be accomplished by using a chicken ladder or other type of equipment that will support your weight while you make the repair.
+Risks associated with stepping on the slate include additional damage to the roof as well as slips and falls as a result of your feet slipping on the tile.

-As you repair your slate roof, you want to ensure that your access to the roof does not cause further damage to the roof system.
-You also want to complete the repair that minimizes your exposure to falls and injuries.
+As you repair your slate roof, ensure that your access to the roof does not cause further damage to the roof system.
+Complete the repair in a way that minimizes your exposure to falls and injuries.